lolilo/VisuaLisPy/README.md

 #####Known bugs
 JavaScript parser
-<br /> ~ (n - 1) must have spaces, else reads as '-1'.
+ * (n - 1) must have spaces, else reads as '-1'.
 Will edit tokenizing rules and establish precedence for subtraction over negative numbers.
-<br /> ~ if-then-else statement must end with semicolon (shouldn't be necessary).
+ * if-then-else statement must end with semicolon (shouldn't be necessary).

 Frontend
-<br /> Display more helpful error messages to users if input is incorrect (missing semicolons!).
+ * Display more helpful error messages to users if input is incorrect (missing semicolons!).

 Other
-<br /> ~ For raw user input, differentiating between Scheme and JavaScript simply by checking to see whether the program begins with a '(' is not a robust method.
+ *  For raw user input, differentiating between Scheme and JavaScript simply by checking to see whether the program begins with a '(' is not a robust method.
 No.

 #####Additional features
 Backend
-<br /> ~ parse JavaScript lists and loops. id followed by square brackets (indexing) will have higher precedence than list data type.
+ *  parse JavaScript lists and loops. id followed by square brackets (indexing) will have higher precedence than list data type.

 Frontend
-<br /> ~ visualize environment/program interpretation.
+ * visualize environment/program interpretation.
-<br /> ~ integrate CodeMirror and step through code blocks to visualize separate trees for multi-block intput program.
+ * integrate CodeMirror and step through code blocks to visualize separate trees for multi-block intput program.